 Profit is considered as one of the financial performance targets in setting the STI plan.
-Dividends, changes in share price and return of capital are included in the TSR calculation which is the performance criteria assessed for the LTI plan.
+Dividends and changes in share price are included in the TSR calculation which is the key performance criteria assessed for the LTI plan.
+In addition, return on capital employed is used as a key performance hurdle under the 2012 LTI invitation.
 The overall level of key management personnel's compensation takes into account the performance of the consolidated entity over several years.